SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

 D_{\text{KL}}(\mathcal{D}|_{\mathbf{x}_S}, \mathcal{D^\prime}|_{\mathbf{x}_S}).
 $$

-This is hard to achieve, since to establish such bounds one would need many samples of the dataset conditioned on each of the exponentially many subsets.
+This is hard to achieve, since to establish such bounds one would need **exponentially many samples** from the dataset, since there are exponentially many subsets to condition on.

 Taking any image $$\mathbf{x}$$ from ImageNet for example and conditioning on a subset $$S$$ of pixels, there probably exists no second image with the same values on $$S$$ when size of $$S$$ is larger than 20.
-These conditional distributions thus cannot be sampled for most high-dimensional datasets and no quality bounds can be derived.
-One would need to trust one trained model to evaluate another trained model --- this is a very strong condition for a formal guarantee!
+These conditional distributions thus cannot be sampled for most high-dimensional datasets and no quality bounds can be derived. **One would need to trust one trained model to evaluate another trained model** --- this is a very strong condition for a formal guarantee!

 In the next post we discuss how this problem can be overcome by replacing the modelling of the data distribution with an adversarial setup.